ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes/Gretchen Redwing.md

 An Owlen in Achtneil.
 She is a healer.
-Unfortunately c
+Unfortunately could not do anything for Daniel, but told us to go to a wizard study to the north to see if there are any books on whatever is happening to Daniel.
+Also going to try to find a healing scroll for Kricket.